LIFE WITH BRACES

 It is possible for brackets, wires, and appliances to irritate your cheeks, lips, and gums, when first placed or after more intensive adjustments.
 Soreness of the teeth can also be expected.

 - Tissue irritation can usually be relieved by rinsing the mouth with warm salt water (1 tsp. in 8 oz of water).

-- Wax can be used for tissue irritation, loose/broken brackets and pokey wires.
+- Wax can be used for tissue irritation, loose/broken brackets, and wire discomforts.
 Wax is available during regular business hours at the office front desk and in the kit we gave you when braces were placed.